sefabey/fear_of_crime_paper/src/london_slangs_twitter.md

   </script>
 </div>

-**Comments:** term used to query twitter api was **Bossman**.
-Slang usage observed but slang usage carries a positive sentiment. many references to youtube music videos. not suitable.
+**Comments:** term used to query twitter API was **Bossman**.
+Slang usage observed but slang usage carries a positive sentiment. many references to YouTube music videos. not suitable.

 ### 26) Term: **Beef**